littleosbook/littleosbook/file_systems.md

 # File Systems

-We are not required to have file systems in our operating system, but it is a very usable abstraction, and it often plays a central part in many operations of several existing OS's, especially UNIX-like systems.
+We are not required to have file systems in our operating system, but it is a very usable abstraction, and it often plays a central part of many operating systems, especially UNIX-like operating systems.
 Before we start the process of supporting multiple processes and system calls we might want to consider implementing a simple file system.